db7894/jekyll-now/experience.md

 - Principles of Economic Analysis

 ## Teaching and Leadership

+I'm really passionate about leadership and trying to make an impact on my campus and the people around me.
+To that end, I currently serve as Diversity Director on the Executive Board of the Associated Students of Harvey Mudd College (ASHMC), HMC's student government.
+In this role, I oversee and help diversity-related groups and organizations in their efforts to create a more inclusive atmosphere on campus, and help support on-campus activities and services designed to promote diversity.
+Two examples of projects I've helped work on include the Riggs Room, a space for diversity groups on Harvey Mudd's campus, and the ASHMC Textbook Library, a service for students to freely borrow and use textbooks for their core and major classes without having to deal with the financial burden of purchasing them.
+During my freshman and sophomore year, I served as Co-President of the Class of 2020, where I put on events to promote interaction and bonding both among students and between students and professors and served as a liaison between students and ASHMC.

 This Spring (2019), I will be TAing for CS 158 (Machine Learning) and CS 140 (Algorithms) at Harvey Mudd College.
 For these classes, I will be holding office hours and grading assignments.